Best Nursing Schools in Maine

 Tuition and Costs of ADN Programs in Maine

-In-state residents who attend the Eastern Maine Community College have tuition that is about $100 per credit hour, plus applicable fees and housing.
-Students whose permanent residence is out of state have tuition of about $135 per credit hour.
+In-state residents who attend the Eastern Maine Community College have tuition that is about $96 per credit hour, plus applicable fees and housing.
+Students whose permanent residence is out of state to have tuition of about $192 per credit hour.

 Advantages of ADN Programs

 Interested in a baccalaureate degree?
-Maine's Bachelor of Science in Nursing (BSN) offerings are usually four years long, and have almost double the credit hours that community college ADN programs do.
-Students who graduate from a BSN program have made a significant committee member both in cost and in time, however the mobility and flexibility of a degree is often worth it.
+Maine’s Bachelor of Science in Nursing (BSN) offerings are usually four years long and have almost double the credit hours that community college ADN programs do.
+Students who graduate from a BSN program have made a significant committee member both in cost and in time, however, the mobility and flexibility of a degree are often worth it.
 BSN candidates must write the NCLEX-RN exam just as their ADN counterparts do.

 Maine’s universities, both public and private, offer BSN programs to students.
 There are more than five such offerings throughout the state.